cakephp/docs/en/development/routing.rst

 route element, and must be further clarified by specifying a matching regular expression in the third parameter of connect().

-CakePHP does not automatically produce lowercased urls when using the ``:controller`` parameter.
+CakePHP does not automatically produce lowercased and dashed URLs when using the ``:controller`` parameter.
 If you need this, the above example could be rewritten like so::